 Successful mating requires solutions of a number of difficult adaptive problems.
-These including selecting a fertile mate, out-competing same-sex rivals in attracting a mate, fending off mate poachers (those who try to lure one's mate away), preventing the mate from leaving, and engaging in all of the necessarily sexual and social behaviors required for successful conception to take place.
-As a consequence of the number and complexity of mating problems humans have recurrently faced over the long expanse of human evolutionary history, it is reasonable to anticipate that humans have evolved a large and complex array of adaptations specifically dedicated to the task of mating.
+These include selecting a fertile mate, out-competing same-sex rivals in attracting a mate, fending off mate poachers (those who try to lure one's mate away), preventing the mate from leaving, and engaging in all of the necessarily sexual and social behaviors required for successful conception, child-birth, and child-rearing to take place.
+As a consequence of the number and complexity of mating problems humans have recurrently faced over the long expanse of human evolutionary history, it follows logically that humans have evolved a large and complex array of psychological adaptations specifically dedicated to the task of mating.